-If you are using Microsoft Teams to meet with others who are working remotely, you may not realize that you have six choices when it comes to how you will present your PowerPoint slides to the group (I added a sixth option I discovered after the article was first published).
-In this article I will share more details on these six options and you will get a link to that option in my video that shows you what your audience will see.
+If you are using Microsoft Teams to meet with others who are working remotely, you may not realize that you have seven choices when it comes to how you will present your PowerPoint slides to the group (I added two options I discovered after the article was first published).
+In this article I will share more details on these seven options and you will get a link to that option in my video that shows you what your audience will see.
 In this article I am using the Teams app in Windows 10.
-The six options are:
+The seven options are:

 - Share your entire screen/desktop

 - Share the editing window with a clean look